oerderd-spec/kokoro-tts/README.md

 ## How to Get Started with the Model

-I included a Dockerfile and a main.py file, so you can simply use docker compose to get it started:
+I included a Dockerfile and a main.py file, so you can simply use docker compose to get it started.
+It uses kokoro-onnx Version 0.5.0.
+You may need to adjust some thread settings in the docker-compose.yml to make it work faster on your personal setup.

 docker-compose.yml
 ```yml